waywardphilosopher/parami/src/data/blog/Knowing/2026-02-08-ways-of-knowing-04.md

 ## Questions on Socrates's Counter-argument

-NaN.
-What is the distinction that Socrates makes between seeing _with_ the eyes, and seeing _through_ the eyes?
+*   What is the distinction that Socrates makes between seeing _with_ the eyes, and seeing _through_ the eyes?

-NaN.
-What is it that does the seeing if we only see _through_ (and not _with_) the eyes?
+*   What is it that does the seeing if we only see _through_ (and not _with_) the eyes?

-NaN.
-What is the significance of Socrates's question about "being and not-being, likeness and unlikeness, same and different, also things being one or having some number"?
+*   What is the significance of Socrates's question about "being and not-being, likeness and unlikeness, same and different, also things being one or having some number"?
 (185 d1)

-NaN.
-Why does Socrates then conclude that perception is not the same as knowledge?
+*   Why does Socrates then conclude that perception is not the same as knowledge?

-NaN.
-What problems can you find with Socrates's counter-argument?
+*   What problems can you find with Socrates's counter-argument?

-NaN.
-Can you find any better counter-arguments?
+*   Can you find any better counter-arguments?

 ## Homework